JuliaGaussianProcesses/Stheno.jl/README.md

 - Plotting recipes: there is currently a lot of _highly_ repetitive code for plotting the posterior distribution over 1D GPs.
 This needn't be the case, and it would be a (presumably) simple job for someone who knows what they're doing with the [Plots.jl](https://github.com/JuliaPlots/Plots.jl) recipes to make most of that code disappear.
 - An implementation of SVI from [Gaussian Processes for Big Data](https://arxiv.org/abs/1309.6835).
 - Kronecker-factored matrices: this is quite a general issue which might be best be addressed by the creation of a separate package.
 It would be very helpful to have an implementation of the `AbstractMatrix` interface which implements multiplication, inversion, eigenfactorisation etc, which can then be utilised in Stheno.
-- All the Stochastic Differential Equation representation of GP related optimisations.
-See Arno Solin's thesis for a primer.
-This is quite a big problem that should probably be tackled in pieces.
 - Primitives for multi-output GPs: although Stheno does fundamentally have support for multi-output GPs, in the same way that it's helpful to implement so-called "fat" nodes in Automatic Differentiation systems, it may well be helpful to implement specialised multi-output processes in Stheno for performance's sake.
 - Some decent benchmarks: development has not focused on performance so far, but it would be extremely helpful to have a wide range of benchmarks so that we can begin to ensure that time is spent optimally.
 This would involve comparing against [GaussianProcesses.jl](https://github.com/STOR-i/GaussianProcesses.jl), but also some other non-Julia packages.